Counseling Center

 If a student is transported to the hospital for any suicidal gesture, ideation, statements, etc., the student’s emergency contact will be notified by the Office of Residence Life or the Counseling Center.
 The student will also be encouraged to call parents or guardians from the hospital.

+If the student is not hospitalized, it is because the student has been assessed by the hospital staff as not suicidal or not harmful to themselves or others.
 If the student is hospitalized, it’s because the hospital staff believe that the student is in danger of harming themselves (or others).

-The student will meet with RMU Counseling Center staff the day of discharge or the next day, depending on time of discharge.
+The student will meet with RMU Counseling Center staff the day of discharge or the next business day, depending on time of discharge.
 The purpose for these meetings is to assure, to the best of our ability, that the student has adequate support on campus.
 Even if the student has an off-campus psychiatrist and/or psychologist or therapist, the student will still meet with Counseling Center staff.

 Policy for Returning to Campus After Hospitalization